 01 of 07

 Natchitoches is a small town near Shreveport, in northwest Louisiana; it is the original French colony in Louisiana (which dates to 1714).
 Started back in 1927, the town's Christmas Festival is one of the oldest holiday celebrations in the country.
 Visitors can catch the colorful parade, a food market, an arts and crafts fair, live entertainment, riverfront fireworks, and more than 300,000 holiday lights.
 Kids can enjoy children's activities such as cornhusk doll making, Christmas-themed carnival games, live reindeer, performances by local groups, and treats.
-The Christmas Festival of Lights will run from November 17, 2018 through January 6, 2019.
+The Christmas Festival of Lights runs from mid-November through early January.

 02 of 07

 Woodstock turns into a winter wonderland come Christmastime.
-A blanket of snow drapes over this charming Vermont town in the Green Mountains, and locals revel in the holiday cheer, especially during Wassail Weekend.
-This annual medieval-style event centers around an equestrian parade of more than 50 horses around the village green, and includes festivities such as a luminary lighting, craft fair, and yule-log fire.
+A blanket of snow drapes over this charming Vermont town in the Green Mountains and locals revel in the holiday cheer, especially during Wassail Weekend.
+This annual medieval-style event centers around an equestrian parade of more than 50 horses around the village green and includes festivities such as a luminary lighting, craft fair, and yule-log fire.
 The best part?
 All the historic houses and farms around town are decorated from top to toe with wreaths, garlands, and twinkly lights.
-Wassail Weekend will be held on December 7-9, 2018.
+Wassail Weekend is usually held the first week of December.

 03 of 07